-Jimmy Adams is a versatile and seasoned litigator with nearly 30 years of experience in arbitrations and in federal and state courts.
+Jimmy Adams is a versatile and seasoned litigator with more than 30 years of experience in arbitrations and in federal and state courts.
 Jimmy represents clients on dispute and litigation issues related to noncompetition agreements, taxation, health care, professional malpractice, ERISA and estate litigation, and all types of corporate and commercial disputes.

 Jimmy is an accomplished litigator who is very familiar with the process, strategy and custom at the trial and appellate levels.
 His goal is to “First, position clients to avoid litigation if possible, and then to maximize their chances for success when litigation arises.”

 Jimmy represents large national enterprises, small local companies and individuals on a multitude of issues.
 He has extensive experience in cases involving post-employment disputes, including covenants not to compete; state and federal taxation disputes; ERISA disputes, estate disputes including caveat proceedings, shareholder and closely-held company litigation; contract disputes; real estate development; accounting and professional malpractice; Certificate of Need (“CON”) applications and litigation; and other health care related issues.
 Jimmy also has experience in several litigation matters involving interest rate swaps, representing parties in disputes with large financial institutions.

 Jimmy helps employers draft non-compete agreements that comply with the current law.
 He represents employers in enforcing their agreements with former employees, and also represents employees in disputes against former employers.